Pol Calvo

+By mid-January Pol Calvo presented his musical projects for 2024, including tour dates in the USA.

+In May 2024 he unveiled images of his 1st EP's launching song, titled "No Tengo Respuestas" ([no 'teŋgo res'pwestas]; "Ain't No Answers"), which was released worldwide on 7 June.
+In August same year he shared snippets of the 2nd single from the EP, called "Ya No Sé Volver" ([ʝa ˈno ˈse βolˈβeɾ]; "Won't Find Way Back"), which had a worldwide release on 6 September.
+After a small Christmas concert tour in coastal Spain, he announced the release of the 3rd single programmed for 7 February 2025, "Dime" ([ˈdime] "Tell me").
+Later the same year, on 14 August, he released an additional song "Que te Perdone Dios" ([ke te peɾðone djos]; "May God Forgive you").

+Pol Calvo regularly performs with videoclips for his songs as storytelling.

 Biography

-Calvo was born in Barcelona, Spain, 4 August 2006.
+Pol Calvo was born in Barcelona, Spain, 4 August 2006.
 He started singing alone to songs by Malú, discovering its own talent and taste.
 He has been interested about music and practicing singing in front of an audience since he was 4 years old.

+As of July 2023, Calvo is enrolled to pursue an International Arts Baccalaureate in Music.

 La Voz Kids

-Calvo attempted first time to enter the contest in 2016.
+Pol Calvo attempted first time to enter the contest in 2016.
 While he passed the first video casting, he was eliminated in the selection process.

 He tried again in 2021 (Season 7, aired in 2022), this time successfully accessing the Blind auditions phase, which counted with the coaches David Bisbal, Sebastián Yatra, Aitana and Pablo López.

-Calvo defaulted to Pablo López's team, as he was the only coach to turn his chair at the end of the performance.
+Pol Calvo defaulted to Pablo López's team, as he was the only coach to turn his chair at the end of the performance.
 Calvo went on to win the competition on 22 July 2022.

 Artistry

 Influences

-Calvo is influenced by international ballad and pop music and inspired by Aitana, Whitney Houston, Celine Dion, Ariana Grande and Morat.
+Pol Calvo is influenced by international ballad and pop music and inspired by Aitana, Whitney Houston, Celine Dion, Sia, Ariana Grande and Morat.

+He has expressed interest in being exposed to different musical genres, stating that "this dynamism is necessary for musicians".
+In particular, Calvo has shown a specific penchant for exploring operatic and other lyric genres.
+His versatility has been also appraised by several media.

 Personal life

-Calvo lives with his parents and older sister near Barcelona, and none of his relatives has been linked with professional musical activity in the past.
+Pol Calvo lives with his parents and older sister near Barcelona, and none of his relatives has been linked with professional musical activity in the past.

+As of February 2023 Pol Calvo began to develop a long-distance Romantic Friendship with Madrilenian Lucía Sánchez, a fellow participant from La Voz Kids in whose network they had got acquainted with each other.

 Calvo likes dogs and owns one named "Lana".
-He has also stated to have claustrophobia.